nikhil-chigali/AI-dump/Introduction to Statistics - Stanford University📖/Expected Value, Standard Error, and Sampling Distribution of the Statistic📊.md

 $SE(\text{percentage of tails}) = \frac{\sigma}{\sqrt{n}} = 5\%$

 ## Sampling Distribution
 **Experiment:** Toss a coin 100 times.
+The number of tails has the following possible outcomes - 0,1,2,3,...,100 How likely is each outcome?

-The number of tails has the follo
+**Observation:** The number of tails has the binomial distribution with n=100, p=0.5 ('success' = coin lands tails)

+So if the statistic of interest is $S_n$ = 'number of tails', then
+$S_n$ is a random variable whose probability histogram is given by the binomial distribution.
+This is called **sampling distribution** of the statistic $S_n$

+The sampling distribution of $S_n$ provides more detailed information about the chance properties of $S_n$ than the summary numbers given by the expected value and the standard error

+## Three Histograms
+The chance process of tossing a coin 100 times comes with three different histograms:
+1. The probability histogram for producing the data:
+2.